G-NT3806KSJP

 I love those collective and humanitarian suicides

-you can own the half-globe on the right
+you can have the half-globe on the right

 with a diazepamic nerve, from home to psychiatric hospitals